EBIBioSamples/read_docs/docs/submit/programmatically/submit.rst

      "create": "2025-07-30T08:54:06.361023322Z"
    }

-Post sample with external references
+POST sample with external references
 ------------------------------------

 `POST` a sample with external references.